appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/embedded-database.md

 # Embedded Database
-Appsmith comes with a built-in PostgreSQL v13 database.
-The embedded database hosts mock databases that you can use to test different scenarios.
+Appsmith comes equipped with a built-in PostgreSQL v13 database.
+This embedded database is an excellent tool for testing various scenarios using mock databases.

 :::info
 The embedded database is only available for self-hosted Appsmith instances.
 :::

-To connect to the mock databases present in the built-in database, see [Connect to an embedded database](/core-concepts/connecting-to-data-sources/connecting-to-databases#embedded-database).
+To connect to the mock databases within the embedded database, see [Connect to an embedded database](/core-concepts/connecting-to-data-sources/connecting-to-databases#embedded-database).

 ## Disable the embedded database